ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/postgres/source/crunchy-postgres.md

     CREATE USER clickpipes_user PASSWORD 'some-password';
     ```

-2. Grant read-only access to the schema from which you are replicating tables to `peerdb-user`.
+2. Grant read-only access to the schema from which you are replicating tables to `clickpipes_user`.
 Below example shows granting permissions for the `public` schema.
 If you want to grant access to multiple schemas, you can run these three commands for each schema.

     ```sql
     GRANT USAGE ON SCHEMA "public" TO clickpipes_user;